Poeschl/Poeschl-Hovercraft-Template/README.md

 This presentation is made with [hovercraft](https://github.com/regebro/hovercraft).

-And is meant to be hold on a Full HD resolution (otherwise all slides are looking kind of messed up)
+And is meant to be hold on a Full HD aspect ratio (otherwise all slides are looking kind of messed up)

 ## Screenshots